Humans in Research

 - Change(s) of other institutional REB or administration approval, including additions or removals

-Researchers must report adverse or unanticipated events that occur to participants in the course of the research process using the Adverse/Unanticipated Events Report Form.
-Reporting to the ORE should be done as soon as possible to firstname.lastname@example.org.
+Researchers must report unplanned deviations and adverse or unanticipated events that occur to participants in the course of the research process as soon as possible.
+If the unplanned deviation is to continue, or the adverse event leads to a change in the protocol, an amendment should be submitted as well.

 Please see our FAQs for additional information.